 “Applicable Tranche” means the Tranche under the Facility Agreement drawn down on November 20, 2000 with respect to the Applicable Series.

+(c) The definition of “Disposition Date” in Section 1.2 is hereby deleted and replaced in its entirety by the following:

+“Disposition Date” means the date on which the Applicable Class B Interest is purchased pursuant to the auction procedure set out in Section 3.03(b) of the Series Asset LLC Agreement if such date occurs after the date on which all outstanding principal, accrued interest and any other amounts owed to the Lenders pursuant to the Facility Agreement with respect to the Applicable Tranche have been paid in full.

-(c) The definition of “Equity Investment” in Section 1.2 is hereby deleted and replaced in its entirety by the following:
+(d) The definition of “Equity Investment” in Section 1.2 is hereby deleted and replaced in its entirety by the following:

 “Equity Investment” shall mean, as of any date of determination, the aggregate outstanding Certificate Base Amount (as defined in the Trust Agreement) of the Series Certificate plus accrued but unpaid Certificate Yield (as defined in the Trust Agreement) thereon.

-The definition of “Facility Agreement” in Section 1.2 is hereby deleted and replaced in its entirety by the following:
+(d)(e) The definition of “Facility Agreement” in Section 1.2 is hereby deleted and replaced in its entirety by the following:

 “Facility Agreement” shall mean that certain Facility Agreement dated as of November 20, 2000 and executed by the Trust, as issuer of the Notes, Canadian Imperial Bank of Commerce, as Agent, and the other financial institutions named therein, as the same may be amended, varied, supplemented, restated or novated from time to time.

-The definition of “Notional Amount” in Section 1.2 is hereby deleted and replaced in its entirety by the following:
+(e)(f) The definition of “Notional Amount” in Section 1.2 is hereby deleted and replaced in its entirety by the following:

 “Notional Amount” shall mean, as of any date of determination, the aggregate outstanding principal amount of the Applicable Tranche plus accrued but unpaid interest on the Applicable Tranche.

-The definition of “Trust Agreement” in Section 1.2 is hereby deleted and replaced in its entirety by the following:
+(f)(g) The definition of “Trust Agreement” in Section 1.2 is hereby deleted and replaced in its entirety by the following:

 “Trust Agreement” shall mean that certain Second Amended and Restated Trust Agreement governing the Trust dated as of November 20, 2000, executed by the Trustee and the initial Certificateholder, as the same may be amended, varied, supplemented, restated or novated from time to time.

-The following new definitions are hereby added to Section 1.2:
+(g)(h) The following new definitions are hereby added to Section 1.2:

 “Disposition Date” means the date on which the Applicable Class B Interest is purchased pursuant to the auction procedure set out in Section 3.03(b) of the Series Asset LLC Agreement.